Correctly storing your automated external defibrillators (AEDs) is very important.

 Durable Construction Materials

-Weather-resistant AED cabinets are typically constructed from noncorrosive fibreglass, which provides excellent durability and resistance to moisture, UV rays, and temperature fluctuations.
+Weather-resistant AED cabinets are typically constructed from noncorrosive fiberglass, which provides excellent durability and resistance to moisture, UV rays, and temperature fluctuations.

 This lightweight yet strong material is ideal for outdoor enclosures mounted on walls or poles.